 In other words, ensure your landing page copy includes the same messaging as the search ads that point to it.
 It should fit with the prospect’s original search query and serve as the next logical step after clicking from the ad.

-• Bullet points with information about the product, service, or offer you mentioned in the ad
+• Bullet points with information about the product, service, or offer mentioned in the ad

 • High-quality images or videos showing the product or service in action

-• Social proof like the number of customers you currently have, client testimonials, or awards you’ve won
+• Social proof, like the number of customers, client testimonials, or awards

-For example, this Pipedrive landing page features several award badges below the fold:
+For example, this Pipedrive landing page features a value proposition at the top of the page, clear CTAs, images of the product in action, and several award badges below the fold:

 Pipedrive landing page

-• Highest engagement rates, which means visitors find the landing page content useful and aligned with their search intent.
+• High engagement rates, indicating the content is useful and closely aligned with search intent

 Check Google Analytics metrics